tudoanh/python-facebook-bot/README.md

 In *events_fb.py*:
 **CIRCLE** : A tuple contain lat and long of city your want to scan, and distance as your desire

-# Results
-Results will be export to folder Results/, with each file for each place that has events.